nlesc-nano/Tutorials/docs/3_simulation_box.rst

 2. *.prm and .rtf files*: Each .pdb file we created now needs to be converted to the following formats:

 - The CHARMM forcefield Parameter (.prm) file, including all of the numerical constants needed to evaluate forces and energies;
-- The Residue Topology File (.rtf) This file defines the main groups (atoms, properties, bond and charge information) for our molecular structures.
+- The Residue Topology File (.rtf) This file defines the main groups (atoms, properties, bond and charge information) of our molecular structures.

 These formats can be easily obtained from our .pdb files by inserting our .pdb files in `MATCH <https://openbabel.org/docs/dev/Installation/install.html>`__.
-This online server will convert our files into the three required formats, which we will download as a zipped directory.
-We will first of all need to rename the new files to match their molecular formulas (2 for each .pdb file, for a total of 6 new files).
+This online server will convert our files into the three required formats, which we will download as a zipped directory (the one we obtained for OLAM can be found `here  <https://github.com/nlesc-nano/Tutorials/tree/build_qd/docs/_files/3.olam.zip>`__.
+We will first of all need to rename the new files to match their molecular formulas (2 for each .pdb file, for a total of 6 new files in this example).
-The .rtf files are ready for our next step, so we can put them aside for the present moment.
-Let's instead focus on the .prm files.
-An example of a .prm file (here we chose OLAM) looks like this:
+Let's put the .rtf files aside and focus on the .prm files.
+An example of a MATCH-built .prm file (here, once again, we chose OLAM) looks like this:

 ::